Destinations Western Africa

 Ganvie Benin

 The people living in Ganvie, are the Tofinu people.
 This tribe relies heavily on fishing for their livelihoods and has developed a deep understanding of the surrounding ecosystem.
 Despite facing challenges such as pollution and overfishing, the people of Ganvie remain resilient and proud of their heritage.
 As a result of the peculiar nature of Ganvie Lake village, the ethnic Tofinu people are also described as “The Water People of Benin.”
+The question, however, is why did Tofinu people of Ganvie chose to live in the water houses instead of the land?

-What is the Story of Ganvie?
+What is the Story of the Floating Village of Ganvie?

 Ganvié the Largest Floating Village in Africa